rikkigouda/rikkigouda/README.md

 Here are few things about me:

-- 🔭 I’m currently working @thetanz
+- 🔭 I’m actively looking for work.
 - 🌱 I’m currently learning: ML/RL (TD-Lambda)
 - 📫 How to reach me: mailto:rikkigouda@outlook.com
-- 😄 Pronouns: He/Him

 Please feel free to reach out and say hi.

-Chur \
 Rikki